theSYKLO/asahi-hyprland-dots/README.md

 ## Before using this repo
-this repository is for having a fast fresh install of fedora asahi remix <br/>
+this repo was for my every day use so you might find some shortcuts and keybinds unusual. <br>
-this repo and every dot file is made for personal use so use this repo with this in mind
+dot files haven't been updated for a while because I don't use linux on mac anymore. but when I get back I probably test and see if this have any problem with new fedora 44 and new updates. hope you enjoy this look as much as I did.

 ## Take a look at the final result
 ![how it's look without any apps open](./Screenshots/empty.png?raw=true)